Science

 Key Stage 5

-Students opt to study either combinations of science subjects at A-Level or BTEC Applied Science.
-For detail of the A-Level subjects please see the relevant science page (biology/chemistry/physics).
+For detail of the A-Level subjects please see the relevant science page: Biology, Chemistry and Physics.